FudaWiki/fudawiki-files/uta-garuta/ogura-hyakunin-isshu.md

 - If the card drawn is **Semimaru** (蝉丸), then **you are disqualified from the game**.

 ### Regional Rules
-Some regional rules are listed below. *Decide first before applying these rules in the game*:
+There are many regional variations in the rules of the game, some of which are listed below. *Decide first before applying these rules in the game*:
 - Instead of just one face-down stack, it is split into **multiple face-down stacks**, and a player may draw a card from any one of these stacks.
 - If the card drawn is a **woman**, and the **pot is empty**, then **keep the card in your hand and draw another card.**
 - If the card drawn is from the **Imperial Family (Emperor/Prince)**, then **keep it in your hand and draw multiple cards.**
 - If the card drawn is from the **Imperial Family (Emperor/Prince)**, then **keep it in your hand and take all cards from all players' hands.**
-- If the card drawn is **on an elevated platform**, then **keep it in your hand and draw another card.**
+- If the card drawn is a person **on an elevated platform**, then **keep it in your hand and draw another card.**
 - If the card drawn is **Semimaru** (蝉丸), then **all players' hands are placed into the pot**.
 - **Semimaru** (蝉丸) has the same effect as a card with a **bald** person on it.

 ## Ao Kanmuri (青冠, 'blue crown')
-The game is played by 2 teams of 2 players per team.
+This shedding game is played by 2 teams of 2 players per team.
 Only the 100 Yomifuda of a [Hyakunin Isshu](/en/uta-garuta/ogura-hyakunin-isshu) set are used.

 The game goes as follows:
 - All players sit around in a circle.
 Teammates sit facing each other.